MatthijsZw/jekyll-survey/README.md

 # jekyll-survey

 A way to create simple surveys using Jekyll and storing answers in firebase.
+An easy way to create surveys or questionnaires using markdown.
+You can create single-page or multi-page questionnaires.
+Answers are automatically stored in Firebase.

 **Please note:** I consider this code to be a 'working prototype'.
 It does not follow best-practice and is not production-ready.

 ## Why:
-With this method you can create fully customizable surveys.
+Create fully customizable surveys.
 Everything is under your control: styling, question-types, etc.

-## What:
-An easy way to create surveys or questionnaires using Jekyll.
-You can create single-page or multi-page questionnaires.
-Answers are automatically stored in Firebase.

 ## Set-up:
 1. Pull the code